 Our three-month stay in Charleston turned into a year’s stay.
 Thanks to Sienna’s amazing teachers, our daughter showed massive growth at the school we put her in.
 Simon and I felt that a full year would make a huge difference going forward.
 We wanted her to have a solid foundation and then transition into homeschooling.

 Would our three-month stay that slid into a year’s stay transition to staying forever?

 Thankfully, it didn’t take long for annoyances of land-based life to make their appearance.
 We wouldn’t stay forever.
 No. We wouldn’t.

-I could write a book about the shockingly inefficient and down right broken US government.
-We were given wrong information about our US Cruising Permit.
+I could write a book about the shockingly inefficient and downright broken US government.
+We were given the wrong information about our US Cruising Permit.
 The authorities told us we didn’t have to leave America after a year to reset it (due to be being American).
 That wasn’t true.
-If a boat is foreign flagged it must leave after one year to reset the cruising permit.
-In part, that’s why I’m sitting in Bermuda now rather than a US Port.
+If a boat is foreign-flagged it must leave after one year to reset the cruising permit.
+In part, that’s why we decided sailing to Bermuda was best rather than a US port.